 As Northern Hemisphere Fashion Weeks draw to their conclusion, the Mr. Smith Creative Team, led by Creative Director, Freda Rossidis, have begun reflecting on their time working across shows in New York, London, Paris and Milan.

 To mark the end of one of the most important – an exciting – periods on the fashion calendar, we thought we’d recap on three incredible shows that the team worked on during this year’s New York Fashion Week.

-Click here to view all of Mr. Smith’s work at this year’s Paris Men’s Fashion Week.
+Click here to view all of Mr. Smith’s work from New York Fashion Week.

 Paolo Soffiatti led the hair team for Bahrain based womenswear label, Noon by Noor’s Spring/Summer ready-to-wear collection.
 Modern and effortless with a focus on striking prints and intricate embellishments, Noon by Noor’s refined aesthetic fuses understated luxury with a playful femininity.